galasa-dev/galasa.dev/src/markdown-pages/docs/getting-started/simbank-IVT.md

     @HttpClient
     public IHttpClient client;

+    @CoreManager
+    public ICoreManager coreManager;
 ```

-Then a helper method `testNotNull` is defined - such methods can be very useful when creating and debugging new tests, and its decoration with the `@Test` annotation ensures that it runs when the code is invoked by the test runner.
+Then a helper method `testNotNull` is defined - such methods can be very useful when creating and debugging new tests (... to eliminate the possibility that important elements of a test have not been initialized correctly).

 ```
     @Test